sustechgem/RESnet-m/README.md

 - Example_Casing.m: Simulation of the surface electric field with the presence of steel well casing

 - Example_Infrastructure.m: Effect of complex metallic infrastructure on the surface dc resistivity data

+Software environment:

+- Tested with MATLAB R2020b and R2022a

+- Should be compatible with recent MATLAB releases